 A stainless steel cup is what you will use to heat up the water on your stove.
 This particular cup was the cheapest option we could find.

 All stainless steel cups are very similar until you start spending a lot more money on titanium options which weigh less, so go with the cheapest option available for you.

 A water bladder (4.99)

-On any bikepakcing trip, you are going to need to carry water.
-On the average trip, you will need to carry 2-3 liters with you at any time.
+On any bikepacking trip, you are going to need to carry water.
+On the average trip, you will need to carry 2-3 litres with you at any time.
 Having a water bladder is a great way to carry this in an easily accessible way.
 You can either put the water bladder into your rucksack or into your frame bag if you find this easier (as many bikepackers do).

 Using a water bladder instead of a water bottle is also required with this gear set-up as by using a frame bag, are no longer able to use the water bottle cage attachments that come with the bike, as this is where the frame bag will be sitting.